Getting Started with Mastodon

 💡

-Go to the instance of your choice. and sign up (If it's open for registration)
+Go to the server of your choice, and sign up (If it’s open for registration)

 Fill in the details and take note of your ‘username’, which is going to be the address that you can share with people or link on your website. @username@server.com